 Serum amyloid A is produced in the liver and is highly conserved across species.
 It functions as an inflammatory and immunomodulatory protein, inducing inflammatory cytokine secretion, chemotaxis of neutrophils and mast cells and modulates immune responses, through the inflammasome.
 SAA mediates these effects by binding to several receptors on cells, including Toll like receptors (2 and 4), CD36 (a scavenger receptor) and an ADP receptor (P2X7).
 It is also involved in lipid metabolism and transport and in humans, circulates bound to high-density lipoproteins.
 Although the liver is the main site of synthesis, extrahepatic production of SAA does occur (e.g. in lungs, mammary gland, uterus, gastrointestinal system – based on mRNA expression in tissues; Berg et al 2011).
 Hepatic synthesis occurs in response to inflammatory cytokines (such as interleukins-1 and 6) and is considered part of the innate immune response.
 In animals, testing for SAA is predominantly done as a sensitive marker of inflammation.

-Serum amyloid A is measured at Cornell University using an automated latex bead-based immunoturbidometric assay (LZ-SAA, Eiken Chemical Co.).
-Previous studies have shown that this assay detects SAA in horses (Jacobsen et al 2006), wildlife (musk ox, impala, Asian elephants; Bertelsen et al 2009) and primates (chimpanzee and macaques; Bertelsen et al 2009, Krogh et al 2014).
+Serum amyloid A is measured at Cornell University using an automated latex bead-based immunoturbidometric assay (SAA-VET, Eiken Chemical Co.).
+We previously used the LZ-SAA method, which utilized different antibodies than the current SAA-VET method.
+Previous studies have shown that LZ-SAA assay detects SAA in horses (Jacobsen et al 2006), wildlife (musk ox, impala, Asian elephants; Bertelsen et al 2009) and primates (chimpanzee and macaques; Bertelsen et al 2009, Krogh et al 2014).
+The newer VET-SAA method may not cross-react with the same species.
 An enzyme-linked immunosorbent assay is also available and detects SAA in dogs, horses and cattle, however this assay is less useful in a diagnostic laboratory setting and is prone to more imprecision than the automated immunoturbidometric assay.
+The SAA-VET assay detects SAA in horses (Jacobson et al 2019) and dogs (internal studies at Cornell University), and shows a much broader working range versus the LZ-SAA.
+The two methods provide comparable results up to about 4,000 mg/L and concentrations as high as 9,000 mg/L can be obtained with the VET-SAA (Jacobson et al 2019).
+There is also a point-of-care assay for SAA, but results do not always correlate with the immunoturbidometric assay, particularly at higher SAA concentrations, and there is batch-to-batch variation (Schwartz et al 2018).

-- LZ-SAA method: The reagent contains latex beads with bound polyclonal rabbit and murine monoclonal anti-human SAA antibodies.
+- SAA-VET method: The reagent contains latex beads with bound rat anti-human SAAa antibodies.
 The beads bind SAA in the patient’s sample, forming a precipitate, which alters the turbidity of the sample.
 The change in turbidity is measured spectrophotemetrically, after calibration with a standard with known SAA concentrations (in this case, a human standard).
 The lower and upper limits of detection are 5 and 2,500 ug/mL, respectively.

 Units of measurement